microsoft/terminal/doc/specs/#607 - Commandline Arguments for the Windows Terminal.md

 If no command is specified in a `command`, then the command is assumed to be a `new-tab` command by default.
 So, for example, `wt cmd.exe` is interpreted the same as `wt new-tab cmd.exe`.

+To take this a step further, empty commands surrounded by semicolons will also be interpreted as `new-tab` commands with the default parameters, so `wt ; ; ;` can be used to open the windows terminal with **4** new tabs.
+Effectively, that commandline expands to `wt new-tab ; new-tab ; new-tab ; new-tab`.

 <!--
 ### Aside: What should the default command be?